ohager/nostrum/README.md

+# Nostrum

-# DeNAVAS - Decentralized Nostr Accounts Validation and Search
+> Decentralized Nostr Accounts Validation and Search

 This project is about solving some issues with Nostr Accounts.